elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-relationship-between-arousal-and-valence-in-emotional-classification.md

 url: /learn/psychology/questions/what-is-the-relationship-between-arousal-and-valence-in-emotional-classification
 score: -1.0
 related_article1:
-    id: 164539
+    id: 164528
-    title: What are the strengths and limitations of using converging methods in psychological research?
+    title: >-
+        How are basic and advanced emotional processes differentiated in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-strengths-and-limitations-of-using-converging-methods-in-psychological-research
+    url: /learn/psychology/questions/how-are-basic-and-advanced-emotional-processes-differentiated-in-the-brain
 related_article2:
     id: 164541
+    title: >-
-    title: What is brain plasticity, and how does it facilitate adaptation and learning?
+        What is brain plasticity, and how does it facilitate adaptation and learning?
     subject: Psychology
     url: /learn/psychology/questions/what-is-brain-plasticity-and-how-does-it-facilitate-adaptation-and-learning
 related_article3:
     id: 164540
+    title: >-
-    title: How do neurotransmitter systems influence emotion regulation and cognitive functions?
+        How do neurotransmitter systems influence emotion regulation and cognitive functions?
     subject: Psychology
     url: /learn/psychology/questions/how-do-neurotransmitter-systems-influence-emotion-regulation-and-cognitive-functions
 related_article4:
-    id: 164534
+    id: 164536
+    title: >-
-    title: How does stress impact cognitive functions and mental health?
+        How does aging affect cognitive performance, and what role does physical activity play in maintaining cognitive health?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-stress-impact-cognitive-functions-and-mental-health
-related_article5:
-    id: 164537
-    title: What are the primary neuroimaging techniques used to study attention and perception, and how do they work?
-    subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-neuroimaging-techniques-used-to-study-attention-and-perception-and-how-do-they-work
+    url: /learn/psychology/questions/how-does-aging-affect-cognitive-performance-and-what-role-does-physical-activity-play-in-maintaining-cognitive-health
 ---

 &nbsp;